noir-lang/noir/docs/docs/reference/debugger/debugger_repl.md

 2    EXPR [ (1, _1) -2 ]
 ```

-In this example, issuing a `break 1.2` commmand adds break on opcode 1.2, as denoted by the `*` character:
+In this example, issuing a `break 1.2` command adds break on opcode 1.2, as denoted by the `*` character:

 ```
 0  BLACKBOX::RANGE [(_0, num_bits: 32)] [ ]